The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 quarkus.datasource.db-kind=h2

-We currently include these built-in database kinds:
+Quarkus currently includes the following built-in database kinds:

 • DB2: db2